maxwolf621/AZ/az-104/Test/pictures.md

 Operating system: Windows Server 2016
 Size: Standard_D1_v2
 ```

 ![alt text](image-490.png)
 ![alt text](image-491.png)
 Box 1: `4`
 **If you resize the Scale Set all the VMs get resized at once**, thus 4 is the correct answer.

 Box 2: `1`
-**Automatic OS updates update `20%` of the VMs at once, with a minimum of 1 VM instance at a time.
-Also 20% of 4 = 0.8.**
+Automatic OS updates update `20%` of the VMs at once, with a minimum of 1 VM instance at a time.
+Also `4 * 0.2 = 0.8`.

 ## ransomware